-Earl Nowgesic, RN, BScN, M.H.Sc., PhD, is Anishinaabe and a member of Kiashke Zaaging Anishinaabek.
+Earl Nowgesic, RN, BScN, M.H.Sc., PhD is Anishinaabe and a member of Kiashke Zaaging Anishinaabek.
 He has over 25 years of experience working in the health sector.
-Dr. Nowgesic is the Assistant Scientific Director of the Institute of Indigenous Peoples’ Health at the Canadian Institutes of Health Research (CIHR).
+Dr. Nowgesic is the Associate Scientific Director of the Institute of Indigenous Peoples’ Health at the Canadian Institutes of Health Research (CIHR).
 He is also a Status-Only Assistant Professor in the Dalla Lana School of Public Health (DLSPH) with a cross-appointment to the Lawrence S. Bloomberg Faculty of Nursing and an Associate Member of the School of Graduate Studies at the University of Toronto (U of T).
 Dr. Nowgesic is a Registered Nurse in Ontario.

-Dr. Nowgesic has held leadership and research positions across many organizations including the U of T DLSPH Waakebiness-Bryce Institute for Indigenous Health, the First Nations Centre of the National Aboriginal Health Organization, and with Health Canada as a Canadian Field Epidemiologist.
+Dr. Nowgesic has held leadership and research positions across many organizations including the U of T DLSPH Waakebiness-Bryce Institute for Indigenous Health, the First Nations Centre at the National Aboriginal Health Organization, and with Health Canada as a Canadian Field Epidemiologist.
 He was the first epidemiologist for the Assembly of First Nations.
 Dr. Nowgesic has held competitive grants, including the CIHR Fellowship in Health Services and Population Health HIV/AIDS Priority Announcement.
 He has published papers on nursing, public health, HIV, tuberculosis and other communicable diseases, health services, research capacity and infrastructure, and Indigenous Peoples (i.e., First Nations, Inuit and Métis).

 Dr. Nowgesic holds a Doctor of Philosophy in Public Health Science (specializing in Social and Behavioural Health Sciences) and a Master of Health Science in Community Health and Epidemiology from U of T and a Bachelor of Science in Nursing from the University of Ottawa.